Sue: Isn’t this the same location as last week?

-Sue: How will the Doctor be able to pinpoint the exact same universe on his way back?
-You know what his track record is like.
-He’ll probably end up in a completely different parallel universe where the drilling turns everyone into giant squids.
+Sue: How will the Doctor pinpoint the exact same universe on his way back?
+You know what his track record is like; he’ll probably end up in a completely different parallel universe where the drilling turns people into giant squids.
 Or pandas.

-As the Earth tears itself apart, Sue finally gets something spot-on.
+As the Earth tears itself apart, Sue finally gets something right.

 Me: How can you tell?

-Sue: You aren’t saying very much and you’re biting your nails.
+Sue: You aren’t saying much, and you’re biting your nails.
 Although, to be fair, this is very intense.

 Sue: I don’t like them talking to the Brig like this.

 Sue: I know.
 But it still doesn’t feel right.
 He’s got a pet-lip on him now.
-Oh, and now they’ve shot him.
-But Liz came good in the end.
-That was nice.
+Oh… they shot him.
+At least Liz came good in the end.